xxks-kkk/linuxjedi.co.uk/content/blog/2017/02/01/recurrence-relation.md

 ["Introductory Combinatorics"](https://www.amazon.com/Introductory-Combinatorics-5th-Richard-Brualdi/dp/0136020402),
 which is the textbook I used.

-\* ---- Note ---- *
+!!! note

-> This note is practical-oriented.
-I will skip the proof of the theorem whenever possible.
-> If you are interested in the proof side of the universe, please read the book.
+    This note is practical-oriented.
+I will skip the proof of the theorem whenever possible.If you are interested in the proof side of the universe, please read the book.

 ## TOC